Skip to main content

 • certified copy of Controllership Order

-• any court order made in relation to the matter - for example a court order deeming a copy of a Will as an original or a court order appointing an administrator
+• any court order made about the matter - for example a court order deeming a copy of a Will as an original or a court order appointing an administrator

 Privacy notice